Currajong

 Table Chart PROFILE FAQ

-Health performance in Currajong is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in Currajong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Currajong faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Currajong faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.

 Frequently Asked Questions - Health